stoweboarder720/boxOS/README.md

 Requires MakerBox in order to function properly.
 Contact Bucknell University Department of Electrical and Computer Engineering for details.

 ##Acknowledgements
-Software developed by Makerspace Design Team
+Software developed by Makerspace Design Team.
+Neopixel.py, MFRC522.py, and rpi_ws281x.py files were developed externally and I claim no ownership of them, they are only included for convenience.